 Anyway, in 1937 we made up our minds to go to the Congress of Nuremberg.
 We were pretty sure we’d find some newspapers happy to have some slightly biased special correspondents, and that this would enable us to cover part of our travel expenses.
 Annie Jamet joined a trade mission from Lyon, which was going to attend the Congress, accompanied by a few curious parliamentarians, including M. Pomatret, now Minister of Labor.

 One happy motorist invited by Je suis partout, Pierre Cousteau, took his wife, as well as Georges and Germaine Blond (Georges was covering the Congress for la Liberté).
 I didn’t join these folks till the last few days.
-[Brasillach footnote: Georges Blond’s account was published as A Hundred Hours with Hitler in l’Revue Universelle.]
+[Brasillach footnote: The account of the trip A Hundred Hours with Hitler, appeared in l’Revue Universelle.]

 We had a lot of fun.
 We motored the route from Nuremberg to Bamberg (where we were lodged, as there was a lack of space in the holy city!), while singing the “Madelon,” always under the respectful eye of the Bavarians, and I think we made quite a charismatic impression.
 We got to talk with a number of Germans who were involved with the Cahiers franco-allemands review with Fritz Bran and Otto Abetz, whom we knew somewhat.
 We had wide scope to take in the new Germany.